money-on-chain/RDOC-Contract/integration.md

-# Integration to Money on Chain Platform
+# Integration to RIF on Chain Platform

 1. [Introduction to MoC](#introduction-to-moc)
     1. [The Moc Contract](#the-moc-contract)